MCJack123/sanjuuni/README.md

--ifile, --input=file                   Input image or video -Sfile, --subtitle=file                ASS-formatted subtitle file to add to the video -opath, --output=path                  Output file path -l, --lua                              Output a Lua script file (default for images; only does one frame) -n, --nfp                              Output an NFP format image for use in paint (changes proportions!)
+-ifile, --input=file                   Input image or video -Sfile, --subtitle=file                ASS-formatted subtitle file to add to the video -fformat, --format=format              Force a format to use for the input file -opath, --output=path                  Output file path -l, --lua                              Output a Lua script file (default for images; only does one frame) -n, --nfp                              Output an NFP format image for use in paint (changes proportions!)